SAP/fundamental/docs/pages/guides/how-to-use-scss.md

  layout.scss
 {% endhighlight %}

-- all.scss - includes everything
+- `all.scss`  includes everything
-- components.scss - SCSS source for each each components.
+- `components.scss` SCSS source for each each components.
 The components are decoupled  with little or no dependency on other components.
-- core.scss - Gives you core functionality such as access to settings, functions and mix-ins.
+- `core.scss` Gives you core functionality such as access to settings, functions and mix-ins.
-- helpers.scss - includes various helper functions
+- `helpers.scss` includes various helper functions
-- icons.scss - Fundamental UI's custom icon library
+- `icons.scss` Fundamental UI's custom icon library
-- layout.scss - App level layout components such as top Overview of Core features bar, side nav, containers, panels, etc.
+- `layout.scss` App level layout components such as top Overview of Core features bar, side nav, containers, panels, etc.

 You can choose to selectively import parts of the library that best fits the need of your project.
 Please note that components, icons, layout and helpers have a dependency on `core.scss`.
 Therefore, `core.scss` should always be included in case if you are not importing `all.scss`